BruControl MEGA Format UniShield

 Each I/O terminal set includes a high-current driver output and a “direct” pin, allowing for digital inputs.
 Fly-back diodes are included on driver outputs to damp inductive loads such as solenoids and relays, and reduce potential electrical noise.
 Drivers are enabled by default, but switches are included for all driver outputs to disable them.

 The UniShield includes on-board pull-up resistors for I2C and 1-wire, so external devices such as 1-wire temperature sensors can be wired directly.
-It also contains terminals for power, analog inputs, SPI, I2C, AREF, grounds, and includes an extra reset button.
+It contains screw terminals for each I/O point, and also contains terminals for other wiring functions including power, analog inputs, SPI, I2C, AREF, grounds, and includes an extra reset button.
 The unit includes a DIN carrier for universal mounting.

 The UniShield includes either an Arduino MEGA-2560 compatible interface or an AdaFruit Grand Central M4 (depending on the model), and has the current-version firmware loaded.
 Ethernet or Wi-Fi shields are also available options.